TejasAwate/demo-app/README.md

 To install all dependancies: npm install

-To run the app: npm run start
+To run the app: npm start

-To run unit tests: npm run test
+To run unit tests: npm test

-To build: npm run build